laspleendeparis/how-to-fix-society/guides/on-humanity.md

 ## Benefits of keeping humans around
 - Unique inferior society perspective (sometimes we are content with something that is good enough and offer insights that higher beings can't imagine)
-- Understanding sensory concepts (taste, smell, touch)
+- Understanding sensory concepts (taste, smell, touch, sight, hearing)
 - Concept of enjoyment (having hobbies)
 - Sometimes engage in animalistic behavior for entertainment (I hope the fidelity of that satellite antenna is good!)